derlin/semantic-modals/README.md

 - _text_ : the content of the modal, as a simple text,
 - _html_ : the content of the modal, with html support,
 - _htmlInclude_: the path to a file containing the content of the modal (uses `ng-include` internally),
-- _templateUrl_: the id of a `ng-template`, to use only when you need your own modal code,
+- _templateId_: the id of a `ng-template`, to use only when you need your own modal code,
+- _templateUrl_: the url of a file containing some ng-templates definitions, to use in conjonction with `templateId` (note: if your template file contains only one template and the template ID is equal to the template url, you can leave this option blank),
 - _positive, negative_ : the text of the negative/positive buttons.
 If not present, the button won't appear,
 - _basic_ : true/false, if true, the result will be a small basic modal, as presented in the semantic-ui examples,
 - _inputs_ : an object which will be passed to the modal controller.
 It means you can use whatever you register in the inputs in your modal content, using `inputs.myVar` or `inputs.myFunc()`.
 But don't forget the modal is in an isolated scope,